thurstylark/win-netinstall/winpe/README.md

 ##Usage

-Please refer to timeout.exe's help text.
+Please refer to `timeout.exe`'s help text.
 Access this by opening a cmd window, and running `timeout /?`.